Osnaburg Township, Stark County, Ohio: Geography

+The unincorporated communities of Mapleton and Belfort are located in the south-central and northern areas of the township, respectively.

 The village of East Canton is located in northwestern Osnaburg Township.

 Name and history

 The township's name reminds of the German city Osnabrück - the German part -brück ("bridge") was changed to -burg ("castle"), to avoid the letter "ü".
 It is the only Osnaburg Township statewide.

 In 1833, Osnaburg Township contained one gristmill, seven saw mills, two tanneries, four stores, and one German and English book office.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.